TickTeam/guide-tt/ticktick_web_app/how_to_add_tag_to_a_task.md

-###How to add tag to a task?
+### How to add tags to a task?

-Tags help you filter your to-dos across multiple lists.
-To check all tasks labeled by tags, you should first enable “TAGS” list in Labs:
+Tags let you search across multiple lists for tasks that share common tags.
+This allows for a faceted search of your information.
+To activate this feature, you must first enable “Tags” in the "Labs" menu.
+Here's how:

-1.Sign in TickTick on web.
+1. Sign in to TickTick on the web.

-2.Click your avatar in the upper-left hand corner of the page to select “Settings” > Click “Smart List” in the left panel.
+2. Click the avatar in the upper-left corner of your TickTick homepage, then click "Settings" from the menu that appears.

-3.Enable “Tags”.
+3. Click “Smart List” in the left panel, and enable “Tags” in the right panel.

 ![](enable tags.png)

-You will find "TAGS" list in the List page.
+To tag a task item, simply add a hashtag to a keyword in that item \(for example, \#Holiday\).
+You may use a maximum of five tags per task.

-To tag a to-do, simply add a hashtag to a keyword.
-For example, #Holiday.
-Each task is allowed to be labeled by at most 5 tags.
+You can view a list of the tags you've created in the "Tags" list in the sidebar.